NYCDOB/Facades/Draft3.md

 |   PR   | 45% |     |     |     |     |

-> #### *8% of the total Cycle 7 façade filings were classified as "Unsafe"*

-### WHERE ARE THE UNSAFE BUILDING FAÇADES IN NYC?
+### WHERE ARE THE SAFE AND UNSAFE BUILDING FAÇADES IN NYC?

 > #### *60% of the buildings that must comply with FISP are in Manhattan*

-The following map provides the location and information on the filing status of each eligible façade during Cycle 7.
+The following map provides the location and other information on the filing status of each eligible façade during Cycle 7.

 <iframe width="100%" height="500" src="https://nycdob.github.io/Maps/Facade_Filings" frameborder="0"> </iframe>